Reviews You Can Rely On

 Credit: Jill Rice

 Design considerations of trail running shoes — constructed to protect our feet from rough terrain — often don't follow the same principles coveted by barefoot and minimalist footwear.
-The V-Trail 2.0 is an impressive trail runner, but as a result, falls a bit short when it comes to natural feeling.
-The 3.7mm stack height is entirely encompassed in the outsole rubber, which results in decreased sensitivity across the entire bottom of the shoe.
-The relatively thick outsole is great at blocking rocks from penetrating your foot but not great at relaying feedback from the terrain.
+The V-Trail 2.0 is an impressive trail runner.
+Due to the tread design on the sole, which aides in this pursuit, it doesn't have quite as much ground feel as some of the thinner, flat-soled contenders.
+The relatively thick 3.7mm outsole is great at blocking rocks from penetrating your foot but not the most sensitive at relaying feedback from the terrain.

 While the V-Trai 2.0 may not rank as highly in terms of barefoot accuracy, it still falls solidly within the natural running category and is a top competitor in terms of running performance.
-We really enjoyed speeding down all types of trails in this shoe, from sandy arroyos to high-alpine ridges.
-With zero-drop and a slight stack height, your foot is right on the ground and feels incredibly stable moving over varied terrain.
+The natural toe dexterity that the design confers can't be overlooked by those looking for the most natural running experience.
+We enjoyed speeding down trails in this shoe, from sandy arroyos to high-alpine ridges.
+With zero drop and a slight stack height, your foot is right on the ground and feels incredibly stable moving over varied terrain.
 When it comes to longer runs — particularly on mountain trails that inevitably include long sections of downhill — we appreciate the inclusion of a non-removable EVA insole that provides 2mm of cushioning.

-vibram v-trail 2.0 barefoot shoes review - when it comes to toe-articulation to mold around and grip rocks on...
+vibram v-trail 2.0 - when it comes to toe-articulation to mold around and grip rocks on...

 When it comes to toe-articulation to mold around and grip rocks on the trail, it's hard to beat the FiveFingers design.